avaines/aws-status-page/README.md

 3. Look for SNS delivery failures in CloudWatch
 4. Ensure Lambda has SNS publish permissions

+### RSS feed not accessible
+1. Check that both index.html and rss.xml are uploaded to S3
+2. Verify CloudFront invalidation includes both files
+3. Test direct S3 access (should be denied - this confirms security)
+4. Check CloudFront distribution configuration

 ### CloudFront not serving latest content
-1. The Lambda function automatically invalidates the cache
+1. The Lambda function automatically invalidates the cache for both HTML and RSS
 2. You can manually invalidate using the AWS Console
 3. Check the CloudFront distribution configuration
 4. Verify S3 bucket policy allows CloudFront access